Focused Searches

 Drawing again on the idea of the ‘size and shape’ of databases, this Focused Search provides an introduction to the structure and system of the MeSH thesaurus.
 The MeSH thesaurus is a controlled vocabulary, based upon medical subject headings.
 It has been created and is maintained by the National Library of Medicine (NLM) in the USA.
 The MeSH thesaurus is a domain specific knowledge base curated by humans, that aids both document classification as well as discoverability and retrieval.

-MeSH Structure and System:
+MeSH Structure and System

 Practice Suggestions: